 DAPs can also be used to streamline orientation, onboarding, and training.
 Make the training program and learning material easily accessible to them whenever they need it and ensure that they can make most of the available resources.

 6. Keep it a little casual

 It is important to keep the environment a little casual within the organization.
 You can use platforms like Slack or Yammer to let them share books, music, movies, and different types of hobbies that the employees might enjoy discussing.
 It also helps them make new friends across different departments and become more connected.
 Initiate team lunches to make the employees have a bond outside of work.

 Relevant Read: Employee Onboarding Questions that Apty helps you Answer

 Most organizations are now opting for a Hybrid workplace and some of them have even gone completely remote.
 Employees have adapted to this new model of work and organizations are also using it to their benefit.

-But due to remote work culture, the approach to onboarding new employees is purely digital.
+But due to remote work culture, the approach has changed to digital onboarding.
 This can bring up a few issues.